AI-Core-Biosphere-2/teamcelsius/README.md

 ```
 3. **Navigate Through Pages:**

-- Visualizations: Explore metric variations and correlation heatmaps.
+**a.** Visualizations: Explore metric variations and correlation heatmaps.

-- Forecasting:
+**b.** Forecasting:
-a.
-Choose "Single Ecosystem" to forecast for one environment or "Compare Ecosystems" to forecast for two environments and compare their forecasts.
+- Choose "Single Ecosystem" to forecast for one environment or "Compare Ecosystems" to forecast for two environments and compare their forecasts.

-b.
-Adjust simulation parameters (temperature and wind speed changes) and select your forecast model (ARIMA or Prophet).
+- Adjust simulation parameters (temperature and wind speed changes) and select your forecast model (ARIMA or Prophet).

-- Expert Collaboration:
+**c** Expert Collaboration:

-a.
-Select an expert LLM model.
+- Select an expert LLM model.

-b.
-Generate expert discussions where simulated experts (Temperature, Humidity, Wind Speed) provide actionable insights based on the data.
+- Generate expert discussions where simulated experts (Temperature, Humidity, Wind Speed) provide actionable insights based on the data.

 ## Future Scope
 - Deep Embedded Agentic AI: